Xsorter/kottans_frontend/README.md

 - So far, this Udemy course is the best in my opinion.
 Instrucrors bring a lot information in a funny way, but in the same time there was a lot of practical tasks, which helps a lot to understand basic things in JS.
 For example - loops for two-dimensional arrays, i didn't fully undrestand how it works earlier.
 But now all seems clear.
 Oh, and flexboxfroggy was really helpful too!

+## Task 6 (Object-Oriented JavaScript)

+- Lessons like "Object Decorator Patterns" and "Pseudoclassical Patterns" was kinda complex, but in the end very informative.
+Very useful last practice task, but i need to do more practice to fully understand OOP things in JS.
+Also, thanks for You Don't Know JS book - it's very helpful.